-After the menu times out, the first of two diagnostic screens will appear.
-Upon enabling diagnostic, the 100SX will perform a self-test.
+Self Test.
+Initially, the 300TX will perform a self-test.
 This test confirms the operation of all internal circuitry.
-At the conclusion of the test, one of two messages will appear; "passed" indicates that the internal test discovered no failures.
-"Failed" indicates that a significant internal problem was discovered and the unit will require factory service.
-In conjunction with the failed indication will be a code which indicates to the repair personnel where the problem is.
+At the conclusion of the test, one of two messages will appear.
+"Passed" indicates the internal test discovered no failures, "Failed" indicates a significant internal problem was discovered and the unit requires factory service.
+A code number appears that tells repair personnel where the problem is.